m-njora/random-joke-gen-project-/README.md

 Mutheki Njora

 ## Description
-This joke generator uses a simple API link to collect information with the help of the fetch method and then it displys it on the webpage.
+This joke generator uses a simple API link to collect information with the help of the fetch method and then it displyas it on the webpage.
 A user is able to click on a button to generate a random joke each time it is clicked on.

 ## Project setup instructions